Samsung April 2021 update rolling out to these devices | ExBulletin

 Galaxy Note Series

 Support isn’t really diminishing, as the notes look down on the barrel of death.
-On March 29th, the Galaxy Note 10 and Note 10+ rollouts began with the April patch, but have not yet been discovered on the Galaxy Note 20 / Ultra.
+On March 29th, the Galaxy Note 10 and Note 10+ rollouts began with the April patch, and on April 1st, updates were made by AT & T, T-Mobile, and Verizon.

 Galaxy tab series